10

 Lake Malawi is a totally unique place, characterized by alkaline waters and a mind-boggling variety of cichlid fish (some sources suggest up to 1,000 different species).
 Labidochromis caeruleus is a member of a subgroup of these that’s referred to as the mbunas, an unofficial category that includes loads of other popular Lake Malawi cichlids.

 Now, today’s subject is found throughout the central western and eastern shallows of the lake, where it inhabits rocky zones.
-Although it’s mostly found in coastal waters, it does stay a bit deeper than most other Labidochromis: it’s mostly found at around 25 meters of depth.
+Although it mainly occurs in coastal waters, it does stay a bit deeper than most other Labidochromis, at around 25 meters depth.
 However, the particular naturally occurring color morph we’re discussing today – electric yellow – is apparently only found in a specific spot called Lion’s Cove.

 The IUCN considers Labidochromis caeruleus to be a species of Least Concern, stating it’s widespread in its natural habitat.
 Yay!